 Arcus Media primarily targets Windows-based enterprise environments, leveraging phishing emails, compromised remote desktop protocol (RDP) access, and software vulnerabilities to infiltrate networks.
 Once inside, the ransomware spreads laterally, encrypting files and exfiltrating sensitive data.
 Victims are then pressured to pay a ransom under the threat of public data exposure.

 Arcus Media employs a double extortion strategy, encrypting files while also exfiltrating sensitive business and personal data.
-This tactic forces victims to consider not only system recovery but also the potential fallout from having their confidential information published on dark web forums or sold to other cybercriminals.
+This tactic forces victims to consider not only system recovery but also the potential fallout from having their confidential information published on dark web forums or sold to other cyber criminals.

-Emerging in early 2024, Arcus Media is a relatively new yet rapidly expanding ransomware threat.
-Security reports indicate that within its first few months, the group has already claimed dozens of victims, with attacks targeting sectors such as finance, healthcare, and government agencies.
+Arcus Media is a relatively new yet rapidly expanding ransomware threat.
+To date they have successfully claimed 94 victims, with attacks targeting sectors such as finance, healthcare, and government agencies.

 Solace Cyber’s track record includes hundreds of successful response recoveries, providing Digital Forensic Incident Response services, 24x7x365.